-Punctoplasty: This is an in office procedure done under local anesthesia where the small openings of the tear drain (puncta), are dilated with a small instrument, and snipped open with very fine specialized instruments.
-Minimal swelling may be encountered afterwards, but normal activity can be resumed almost immediately.
+Punctoplasty: This is an in-office procedure performed under local anesthesia where the small openings of the tear drain (puncta), are dilated with a small instrument, and snipped open with very fine specialized equipment.
+Afterward, a patient may experience minimal swelling, but normal activity can be resumed almost immediately.

-Probe and Tube: This is a procedure performed in the operating room under general anesthesia, and takes about 15 minutes.
+Probe and Tube: This is a roughly 15 minute procedure performed in the operating room under general anesthesia.
 The procedure involves inserting a small, flexible, temporary tube into the tear duct.
 The tube functions to dilate any narrowed area along the drainage system.
-The tube stays in place for approximately 3 months, and is painlessly removed in the office.
-While the tube is in place, tearing is still expected, but should improve upon removal of the tube.
-There is no incision or stitches, and as such recovery is fairly simple, and normal activity is resumed the following day.
-It is useful in cases of partial tear duct obstructions.
+The tube stays in place for approximately 3 months and is painlessly removed in the office.
+While the tube is in place, tearing is still expected but should improve upon removal of the tube.
+No incision or stitches are required and recovery is fairly simple.
+Normal activity is resumed the following day.
+The procedure proves useful in cases of partial tear duct obstructions.

-Dacryocystorhinostomy (DCR): This is a slightly more involved procedure done in the operating room under general anesthesia which takes about 1 hour to perform.
+Dacryocystorhinostomy (DCR): This is a slightly more involved procedure done in the operating room under general anesthesia, taking about 1 hour to perform.
 An approximately 1 inch external incision is created in the area in between the eye and nose.
-The tear sac is identified and opened directly into the nose, through a small passage through the nasal bone.
-This effectively bypasses blockages of the nasolacrimal duct.
+The tear sac is identified and opened directly into the nose, through a small passage via the nasal bone.
+This opening effectively bypasses blockages of the nasolacrimal duct.
 A temporary tube is placed to keep the passage open.
-External stitches are removed in 1 week, and patient may expect a very thin scar that in most cases is not evident after several months.
-This surgery is useful for complete tear duct blockages that result in severe tearing and often times, recurrent infections.
+Our specialists will remove the external stitches in 1 week, and patients may expect a very thin scar that, in most cases, fades after several months.
+This surgery is useful for complete tear duct blockages that result in severe tearing and, oftentimes, recurrent infections.

-Conjunctivodacryocystorhinostomy (CDCR): This is a variation of the DCR described above.
+Conjunctivodacryocystorhinostomy (CDCR): This is a variation of the DCR procedure described above.
 It involves placing a pyrex glass tube (Jones tube) into the corner of the eye socket that empties directly into the nose.
-It is typically used in patients who had a previous DCR procedure that either didn’t resolve the blockage, or over time has closed up again.
+CDCR is typically used in patients who had a previous DCR procedure that either didn’t resolve the blockage or has closed up again over time.

-After a thorough evaluation with one of our oculoplastic specialists, an appropriate treatment plan can be initiated.
+After a thorough evaluation with one of our oculoplastic specialists, our team can initiate an appropriate treatment plan.